 - May play a protective role in thyroid health.
 The WOMED trial found direct correlation between magnesium levels and thyroid healthy; magnesium is also important for Vitamin D's important functions, including supporting the thyroid.

 - Slows the effects of aging: Chronically low magnesium results in excessive production of oxygen-derived free radicals and low grade inflammation which play a role in many of the symptoms we commonly associate with aging from cognitive decline to wrinkles.
 Take magnesium daily to slow and reverse these effects.

 While most of us don't have outright magnesium deficiency, low levels are common.
 Called magnesium inadequacy (or magnesium insufficiency), this occurs when intakes fall below the Recommended Daily Allowance (RDA) but are above the amount required to prevent overt deficiency.

 You might wonder why we get low in magnesium.
 It's because the modern food supply strips our food of this nutrient, and depletes our bodies.
 Food processing, such as refining grains in ways that remove the nutrient-rich germ and bran, lower magnesium content substantially – another important reason to avoid processed, packaged foods.
-Also, coffee and soda deplete this mineral, and often, we're just not getting a varied enough magnesium-rich diet to keep up with our needs.
+Also, coffee and soda, and some medications (i.e., proton-pump inhibitors for acid-reflux), deplete this mineral, and often, we're just not getting a varied enough magnesium-rich diet to keep up with our needs.

 Supplementing with magnesium

 Is this safe to take while you are pregnant and breastfeeding?
-Generally, yes, but it's always a good idea to check with your midwife or doctor before taking anything while you're pregnant.
+Generally, yes,, especially in the lower dosage range, and of course, what's in your prenatal vitamin, but for symptom treatment and higher doses, check with your midwife or doctor before taking anything while you're pregnant.